What is dyslexia?

 Is Math tutoring available as well?

-HCDS is working toward providing this service.
+HCDS has math tutoring (elementary - 5th grade) available for your child.
 Please contact us if your child has math needs.